 The festival of Sri Krishna Janmashtami or Sri Krishna Jayanti is noted for the Dahi Handi breaking ceremony in

 Maharashtra.
-In 2012, date of Dahi Handi is August 10.
-Sri Krishna Jayanti is on August 21 in Maharashtra.
+In 2013, date of Dahi Handi is August 29.
 Dahi Handi is a perfect amalgamation of sport and spirituality and provides youngsters an opportunity to be adventurous and to show team spirit and unity.
 Young boys and girls make human pyramids to break the earthen pot hanging high above and the attempt to break the pot is accompanied by the chanting of ‘Govinda ala re’ and by loud sounds of cymbals and drums.

 Dahi Handi is observed a day after Gokulashtami or Janmashtami.
 The festival is also known as ‘Gopal kala’.
 The name comes from a dish or a mixture of yoghurt, pounded rice and jaggery, which is offered to